CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Cluster_Cleanup/Manual_Cluster_Cleanup_Guide.md

 ## AWS

-In order to cleanup a cluster in AWS, follow these steps:
+In order to cleanup an OCP cluster provisioned through OpenShift CI in AWS, follow these steps:

 1. Find the "name" of the cluster.
 Every cluster provisioned using OpenShift CI should have a unique name associated with it.
 This is how we know which AWS resources came from which Prow job.
    - Navigate to the job's logs.
 For example: https://prow.ci.openshift.org/view/gs/test-platform-results/pr-logs/pull/openshift_release/47923/rehearse-47923-periodic-ci-konveyor-tackle-ui-tests-mta_6.1.1-mta-ocp4.14-lp-interop-mta-interop-aws/1749831891013341184